Skip to content

 Your terminal pays rent now.

-stads rents one line of your terminal status bar, sells it to advertisers, and pays you half the price.
+stads rents one line of your terminal status bar, sells it to advertisers, and pays you a flat rate per view.
 The ad company developers don't block - built by people who block ads, for people who block ads.

 claude - ~/proj

-linked status bar · stads pays you 50% · no code leaves your machine
+linked status bar · stads pays a flat rate · no code leaves your machine

 watching for the next slot…